 You have probably heard the phrase "accident at work" but there is usually very little accidental about injuries that occur while working.
 Most workplace injuries can be prevented by well-designed work environments, proper training and safe work practices.
 Teamwork involving workers, their supervisors, senior management and occupational health and safety professionals is the most effective approach to reducing on-the job injuries and keeping workers healthy and productive.
-University of Michigan Health System employees literally make the system work.
-We all need to work together to make safety part of our daily routine so that the Health System can meet its goal of excellence in all we do.
+Michigan Medicine employees literally make the system work.
+We all need to work together to make safety part of our daily routine so that Michigan Medicine can meet its goal of excellence in all we do.

 What Employees Can Do